sabnzbd/sabnzbd/main/README.txt

 *** Beta Software                       ***
 *******************************************
 This is Beta software, it´s almost mature.
-We are quite confident, but it has been tested by a limited number of people (about 100).
+We are quite confident, but not enough people have used it yet.

 You are invited to file problem reports on our forum: http://forums.sabnzbd.org